superlinked/VectorHub/docs/use_cases/personalized_search.md

 ## Conclusions and next steps 😊

 Vector embeddings are revolutionizing the way we interact with and use data.
 By enabling more accurate and contextually relevant search results, they are paving the way for a new era of data-driven insights and decision-making.
-It's not only early adopters like Pinterest, Spotify, eBay, Airbnb, and Doordash who have reaped the benefits of vector search integration [source](https://rockset.com/blog/introduction-to-semantic-search-from-keyword-to-vector-search/).
+It's not only early adopters like Pinterest, Spotify, eBay, Airbnb, and Doordash who have [reaped the benefits of vector search integration](https://rockset.com/blog/introduction-to-semantic-search-from-keyword-to-vector-search/).
 Any company can take advantage of vector search to enhance user experience and engagement.
-Home Depot, for example, responded to increased online activity during the COVID pandemic period by integrating vector search, leading to improved customer service and a boost in online sales [source](https://www.datanami.com/2022/03/15/home-depot-finds-diy-success-with-vector-search/).
+Home Depot, for example, responded to increased online activity during the COVID pandemic period by integrating vector search, leading to [improved customer service and a boost in online sales](https://www.datanami.com/2022/03/15/home-depot-finds-diy-success-with-vector-search/).
 The future of search is here, and it's powered by vector embeddings.

 So, what's next?
 How can you start implementing personalized search in your organization?
 There are plenty of resources and tools available to help you get started.
 For instance, you can check out this [guide on implementing vector search](https://hub.superlinked.com/vector-search) or this [tutorial on using vector embeddings](https://hub.superlinked.com/vector-compute).